quantum-t/quantum-web/src/programs/transformation.md

 * Mentoring& leadership support
 * Introduction to “In One Piece – a step by step guide to surviving change”
 * Access to templates to improve team engagement

+  6 months access to Quantum Links - LinkedIn support and online branding

 4x 15 minute coach calls – When you need to bounce ideas around or need some guidance